 A staple of the fantasy genre and role-playing games in general, Invisibility is a classic DnD spell that does just what you’d expect.
 However, some confusing rules regarding the invisibility effect make this spell a little less straightforward than you’d imagine.

-What Does Invisibility Do in 5e?
+How Does Invisibility Work in 5e?

 Technically, being invisible does not help you succeed in taking the Hide action, because Hide requires a Dexterity (Stealth) check.
 However, you normally need cover to even attempt hiding.
 With Invisibility active, you can always attempt to Hide.
 But that will be your action for the turn, and you’ll need to make another check if you try to move again.
+Most DMs will grant advantage on Stealth checks if you’re invisible and no special senses are in play.

 Note that an invisible creature’s presence can still be perceived through other normal senses, like sound or smell, and by any evidence of the creature’s passing, like muddy footprints.